THE ROLE OF SUPPLY CHAIN MEMORY FOR SUPPLY CHAIN DISRUPTION MANAGEMENT

 Namesort descending Role

-HELIO ZANQUETTO FILHO Advisor
+HELIO ZANQUETTO FILHO Presidente

 Summary: Several examples demonstrate that disruptions have significant negative impacts on